microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-settings.md

 doc_type: apiPageType
 ---

-# List directory settings
+# List settings

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of directory setting objects.
+Retrieve a list of tenant-level or group-specific group settings objects.

-> **Note**: The /beta version of this API is only applies to groups.
-The /v1.0 version of this API has been renamed to *List groupSettings*.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+### List tenant-wide settings

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|